Rosie O’Donnell Wants To Play Steve Bannon On ‘SNL’ To Refuel Feud With Trump

 — Limited Zap (@LimitedZap) February 7, 2017

 Rosie O’Donnell argued that Alec Baldwin portrays Trump and McCarthy now has Spicer, so someone needs to portray Bannon.
-While her suggestion gained traction among her followers, there were users who said O’Donnell doesn’t has the required acting skills to match those of Baldwin or McCarthy to portray a major political figure such as Bannon.
+While her suggestion gained traction among her followers, there were users who said O’Donnell doesn’t have the required acting skills to match those of Baldwin or McCarthy to portray a major political figure such as Bannon.

 Some users also suggested that Meryl Streep, who criticized Trump during her acceptance speech at the Golden Globes 2017, could portray First Lady Melania Trump, though others wrote the three-time Oscar winner would be unable to match Melania’s looks.

-Rosie O’Donnell said that she didn’t “enjoy” Trump, claimed he went bankrupt and saying he is “not a self-made man” though Trump still continued to enjoy over a decade of financial prosperity and ended up becoming U.S. President with no political experience whatsoever.
+Rosie O’Donnell said that she didn’t “enjoy” Trump, claimed he went bankrupt and saying he is “not a self-made man” though Trump still continued to enjoy over a decade of financial prosperity and ended up becoming U.S. president with no political experience whatsoever.

 Trump, for his part, unleashed a series of insults on Rosie O’Donnell, including “fat pig,” “a real loser,” and “a woman out of control” among many others.
 Ever since then, the two have regularly exchanged harsh comments about one another, with Trump commenting on O’Donnell’s weight and calling her “crude, rude, obnoxious and dumb.”